 HUD will also fund up to five percent of relevant closing costs on the property in addition to the ability to apply for a separate repair loan that can be incorporated into the original mortgage to restore the property to a safe and livable condition if necessary.

-HUD homes are a great way for home buyers to get not only a good deal on a home but also enough financial support to help curb the costly process that follows typical home purchases.
-With a little luck, timing and the support from a good lender and real estate broker, moving into a home for you and your family is much more attainable than you may have thought.
+HUD homes are a great way for homebuyers to get not only a good deal on a home but also enough financial support to help curb the costly process that follows typical home purchases.
+With a little luck, timing, and support from a good lender and real estate broker, moving into a home for you and your family is much more attainable than you may have thought.